ramonaharrison/ramonaharrison.github.io/_posts/2015-03-20-generating-night-sky.md

 date:       2015-03-20 8:00:19
 summary:
 categories: accesscode java random ascii
+published: false
 ---
 My earliest memories of interacting with a computer are of .
 It was a 'sideways tower' style PC, beige and boxy, with an enormous, bright-orange switch on the back that you'd toggle to power the computer on and off.
 It would boot to a white MS-DOS prompt on a black screen.

 We lived in the country in a pretty rural area.
 We didn't have TV.
-My experience of the world was pretty small.
-The computer was mesmerizing to me, like an alien artifact plunked down into my life.
+My experience of the world was small.
+The computer was mesmerizing to me, and special, like an alien artifact plunked down into my life.

 My dad was in the merchant marine.
-He'd 'swap' software with other computer hobbyists on the ships, and every few months would come home from sea with a collection of 5-1/4" floppy disks loaded with new games.
+He'd 'swap' software with other computer hobbyists on the ships, and every few months would come home from sea with a new collection of DOS games on 5-1/4" floppy disks.

 I played (Commander Keen)[https://archive.org/details/msdos_Commander_Keen_1_-_Marooned_on_Mars_1990], (Cosmo's Cosmic Adventure)[http://en.wikipedia.org/wiki/Cosmo%27s_Cosmic_Adventure] and (Crystal Caves)[http://www.classicdosgames.com/online/1cc10a.html] obsessively.
 I also